 For example, our Impact Dashboard methodology is designed to assess media outlets that produce news and information content and are focused on generating revenues to support their operations.
-This averages that some of our more recent investees (such as early-stage companies focused on developing an idea or tool to support digital media instead of producing news content themselves, as well as technology businesses that offer platforms to connect users, rather than provide news and information to audiences) do not find many of the included indicators relevant.
-Examples of such clients include, for example, OnionDev that provides services such as a voice-activated social network for illiterate rural people in India, and Colab that connects Brazilian users with local administrations.
+This means that some investees (such as early-stage companies focused on developing an idea or tool to support digital media instead of producing news content themselves, as well as technology businesses that offer platforms to connect users, rather than provide news and information to audiences) do not find many of the included indicators relevant.
+Examples of such clients include, for example, OnionDev that provides services such as a voice-activated social network for illiterate rural people in India, and Colab that connects Brazilian citizens with local administrations.
 In those cases, we ask clients to provide data only for those indicators that are relevant to their work.